b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 PCN / INS (basic functions to enable you to align when on the ground) TACAN frequency setting
 Engine management
-Caution / Warning Lights
+Caution / Warning Panel
-External lights
+External lights / internal lights
 VTH panel
 Radar (base functions)

 What does not work well : VOR/ILS frequency setting Radio frequency setting

-What is to be implemented next
-ECM / countermeasures
-internal lights

 Please let me know any issue/bug you encounter and what you'd really want to have